-Narrative and story are not the same thing.
+Narrative and story are not the same things.
 Whilst a story has a narrative, a narrative is not automatically a story.
 If we consider the narrative in cinema, we can say that most mainstream films incorporate a story, directing the viewer to one place; a closed narrative.
 In photography, minus actors, sound, script and music, it’s difficult to produce something so explicit.
 In books and exhibitions using a sequential format, a series of photographs can at best achieve a half story.

 This half story can be found in the work of Gregory Crewdson.
 His images demand the viewer to bring cultural associations to the staging, lighting and compositions upon which we base our interpretations.
-It’s within us to read a narrative based on our culturally influenced schemas that we use to view photography.
+It’s within us to read a narrative based on the culturally influenced schemas that we use to view photography.

-One theory states that that single images can never offer a narrative but even Crewdson’s photos viewed as singles, are still layered with meaning.
+One theory states that single images can never offer a narrative but even Crewdson’s photos viewed as singles, are still layered with meaning.
 Overall, Crewdson is not directing us to one specific universal understanding of the images but allowing individual interpretation.
-Across a series the connections between one picture and another are elusive and open-ended, a perfect example of a ‘half story’ or an open narrative.
+Across a series, the connections between one picture and another are elusive and open-ended, a perfect example of a ‘half story’ or an open narrative.